MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 |In app push when User opens Invoice via web   |Open context screen  | Pay a bill  | Betal en regning|Maksa lasku|(just for iOS)|

+## SMS
+ - **SMS to user before due date**

+SMS is sent for ignored (not accepted or rejected) invoices.

+ -   SMS is sent to the user one day prior the due date at 13.30 PM
+ -   If the due date equals the current date and the invoice is received before 13:30 PM then the SMS is sent to the user on due date
+ -   If the due date equals the current date and the invoice is received after 13:30 PM then the the SMS is sent to the user one day after the due date

+ **SMS to user when payment fails**
+ -  If the future payment can't be processed (card action needed, raise limit action needed) SMS is sent Error time +8,5 h.
+ - If the future payment can't be processed (other action needed) SMS is sent 13:30.

 ##### Limits
 * Consumer daily invoice count <= 10.
 No more then 10 invoices can be created per consumer from single merchant.